KiiChain/kiichain3/oracle/price_feeder/README.md

 ## Create an account for Oracle Price Feeder Delegate

-1. To avoid account sequence errors and security problems with the admin account, it's reccomended to create a different account as an Oracle delegate.
+1. To avoid account sequence errors and security problems with the admin account, it's recommended to create a different account as an Oracle delegate.
 To do so, you'll need to create the account with
    `kiichaind keys add price-feeder-delegate` or any other account name.
 This may still cause account sequence errors for the delegate account but since it's only being used for the Oracle price feeder, it's not a concern
 2. With the account address output, `export PRICE_FEEDER_DELEGATE_ADDR=<output>`
 3. `kiichaind tx oracle set-feeder $PRICE_FEEDER_DELEGATE_ADDR --from <validator-wallet> --fees 2000ukii -b block -y --chain-id {chain-id}`